-Accessible, cost-effective, high quality primary care, preventative services and health education
+Accessible, cost-effective, high quality urgent care, preventative services and health education

-The mission of Eckerd College Health Services is to provide accessible, cost-effective, high quality primary care and preventative services in a college setting to optimize the student’s ability to learn.
-These services focus on measures that enhance self-esteem and wellness development of mind, body and spirit, and not solely on problems or illness.
+The mission of Eckerd College Health Services is to provide accessible, cost-effective, high quality urgent care and preventative services in a college setting to optimize the student’s wellness and ability to learn.
+These services do not solely focus on illness but also on development of health related to lifestyle decisions to enhance well-being.

 Eckerd College is fortunate to be in an urban area with many health related resources close to campus.